 In response to numerous collisions and reported safety concerns, an early implementation of measures known as the L Taraval Rapid (a non-safety certifiable) project to improve safety by adding temporary clear zones at transit stops, a transit only lane, and painted safety zones at street corners.
 The next step is a nearly complete rehabilitation on Taraval Street that will replace infrastructure like the worn rails, overhead wires, water, and sewer lines, as well as repave the entire street.
 Construction will last approximately three years.
 Transit service on the L Taraval will remain throughout with a combination of buses and trains.
 Once completed, the corridor will boast new transit priority traffic signals, bulb-outs to make pedestrian crossing safer, new trees, high visibility crosswalks, safety boarding islands, and increased accessibility.
 In order to minimize disruptions during construction and maximize flexibility, the project is split into two construction segments that will overlap.
 Segment A: San Francisco Zoo to Sunset Boulevard was completed in July 2021.
 Segment B: Sunset Boulevard to West Portal - Construction began in early 2022 and will continue through fall 2024.

-In the coming weeks, track work continues with rail installation, and curb ramp work continues with demolition and grading areas in preparation for construction of the new boarding ramps and to upgrade existing boarding ramps.
-Underground conduit work is being performed to power the new and existing streetlights and OCS poles.
-Water line and sewer line work continues adding conduits and connections.
+In the coming weeks, track work continues with rail installation, and curb ramp work continues with demolition and grading areas in preparation for upgrading boarding ramps.
+Underground conduit work is being performed to power the streetlights and OCS poles.
+Water and sewer line work continues, adding conduits and connections.
 Construction teams will be excavating and jackhammering pavement, which may cause vibrations.
-Materials are being temporarily staged nearby.
+Materials are being temporarily stored nearby.
 Dust control and housekeeping measures are in place at active construction and staging locations.